T12official/t12officialtwo.github.io/README.md

 </p>

 <h3 align="center">Sprint Updates</h3>
-<h3 align="left">Week 1</h3>
+<h3 align="center">Week 1</h3>
 <img src="./files/Sprint Images/week1.png">
-<h3 align="left">This was our first week back which we spent focusing on exams, so no work was done.
+<h3 align="center">This was our first week back which we spent focusing on exams, so no work was done.
 We had a scrum meeting at the end of the week to touch base.</h3>